 A survey conducted by Active Media showed that 38% of people will stop engaging with a website if the layout is unattractive.
 There’s nothing worse than a customer leaving a website due to lack of visibility.
 Websites want to have an equal ratio of components that provide a captivating and informative experience.
 Choose a theme that is easy on the eyes and can be easily formatted.

-Research available web hosting features and brainstorm on user behavior.
+Research available web hosting features and user behavior.
 If a website needs freshening up, sift through other themes that are a good fit.
 Eliminate clutter and be sure transitions are smooth.
 Improving website impressions ensures the theme matches the business industry.
 Web design gives visitors an invitation to explore so allow them the opportunity to do so.

 Your website is a digital fingerprint connecting customers on a global scale.
 A winning website determines credibility as a master in a niche.
 If not web savvy, choose a digital marketing service who can meet your needs.
 Take a moment to assess the zest of the website.
 If it’s bland, add these tasteful ingredients to serve your guests with an amazing online encounter.